Gopal-Khadka/DevGram/PROCEDURES.md

 ## Designing the Post Modals

 When any pic is clicked, the modal of the clicked picture and the related comments need to be shown to the user.
 The modal can be implemented using `ChakraUI`.

+## Designing the Modal Footer

+The `postfooter` component is reused as footer for the modal footer.